Matty-El/urban-attiva/README.md

 -   [Google Fonts](https://fonts.google.com/) - used to source the font used throughout the website.
 -   [Font Awesome](https://fontawesome.com/) - used to source icons for use throughout website.
 -   [Balsamiq](https://balsamiq.com/) - utilised for the development of the website wireframes.
--   [Amazon Web Sevices S3](https://aws.amazon.com) - used to host the live static and media files.
+-   [Amazon Web Services S3](https://aws.amazon.com) - used to host the live static and media files.
 -   [Favicon.io](https://favicon.io) - used to create the favicon.

 ### Testing Tools Used

--   [Google Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) - used to edit changes prior to implementing the code changes, to diagnose problems and for performance, accessibility, best practice and search engine optimisation testing.
+-   [Google Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) - used to edit changes prior to implementing the code changes, to diagnose problems and for performance, accessibility, best practice, and search engine optimisation testing.
 -   [Autoprefixer](https://autoprefixer.github.io/) - Autoprefixer is used to parse the CSS and to add vendor prefixes to CSS rules.
 -   [Markup validation service](https://validator.w3.org/) - for the validation of HTML5 code.
 -   [CSS validation service](https://jigsaw.w3.org/css-validator/) - for the validation of the CSS3 code.